 Further, our Financial Internal Audit Team is responsible for the performance of the internal audit function and for testing compliance with policies and procedures relating to our financial reporting and control environment.
-Our Information Technology Review Team is responsible for testing our systems and data security, as well as information technology controls.
-Our Insurance Operations Review Team is responsible for the testing of our operational internal controls.
-Our Team Resources Review Team tests compliance with internal guidelines and state and federal employment law requirements relating to compensation and human resources, and regularly assesses risks and potential risks associated with our operations.
-These departments support the integration of our acquisitions and report to our Audit Committee on a quarterly basis, unless more frequent reports are necessary.
+Our Information Technology Audit Team is responsible for testing our systems and data security, as well as information technology controls.
+Our Insurance Operations Audit Team is responsible for the testing of our operational internal controls.
+Our Team Resources Audit Team tests compliance with internal guidelines and state and federal employment law requirements relating to compensation and human resources and regularly assesses risks and potential risks associated with our operations.
+These teams evaluate and support the integration of our acquisitions and report to our Audit Committee on a quarterly basis, unless more frequent reports are necessary.
+Our Director of Internal Audit regularly reports directly to the Audit Committee and regularly reviews the audits of our businesses and related control environment.

 Our General Counsel is primarily responsible for enterprise risk management for the Company.
 On a quarterly basis, our General Counsel presents an enterprise risk management analysis to our Board of Directors, which includes an assessment of overall risk, risk mitigation and elimination priorities, anonymous ethics hotline reports and claims liabilities.
 Also, our Chief Executive Officer and General Counsel annually deliver a detailed presentation to our Board of Directors about risks associated with our business.
 This presentation includes extensive discussion, analysis and categorization of risks with respect to likelihood of occurrence, severity and frequency, as well as consideration of mitigating factors that contribute to lessening the potential adverse consequences associated with such risks (which can never, in any business, be fully eliminated).
-This presentation is prepared with input from the Company's executive officers, including our segment leaders and our Senior Vice President of Technology, Innovation, and Digital Strategy, as well as our Chief Information Security Officer.
+This presentation is prepared with input from the Company's senior leaders, as well as our Chief Information Security Officer.